Makanai Golf Club Detail

 #12 is an intimidating par 5.
 It looks kind of narrow because of the lake that runs all the way down the left side of the fairway.
 While there's a little bit of room to the right, there's also a lot of junk on the hill over there.
 Frankly you need straight worse than you need distance, so a three wood or a hybrid off the tee might be more appropriate than your driver.
 Ditto with the second shot -- you really have to hit it straight.
 This hole is handicapped at #16, but for my money, bogey is a decent score!

 #13 is a par 3 with OB left and long.
 Stay calm and hit a solid shot to the middle of the green.

 #14 looks like it's about 200 yards wide, but it's not.
 There's a huge bunker in the left rough that you really don't want to mess with.
 Hit the ball at the 150 marker.
-Don't get too far right up the bank because there's a bushy little tree that will block out short iron shots up the right.
+Don't get too far right up the bank because that makes the hole play even longer coming up the hill.
+Take at least one extra club, and maybe two!